Spring Awakening (musical): Act II

-Wendla and Melchior are finishing their moment of confused intimacy in the hayloft; they reflect on and discuss what has just happened ("The Guilty Ones".
-In the Off-Broadway production, Act II began with "There Once Was a Pirate".)
+Wendla and Melchior are finishing their moment of confused intimacy in the hayloft; they reflect on and discuss what has just happened ("The Guilty Ones").
+(In the Off-Broadway production, Act II began with "There Once Was a Pirate".)

 Moritz, having been thrown out of his home, wanders the town at dusk, carrying a pistol when he comes across Ilse, a childhood friend of his.
-Ilse, who it is implied has feelings for Moritz, tells him she has found refuge at an artists' colony, and they reminisce in some childhood memories and "remarkable times".
+Ilse tells him she has found refuge at an artists' colony, and they reminisce in some childhood memories and "remarkable times".
 She invites him to come home with her and join her in sharing some more childhood memories, and maybe something more.
 Moritz refuses and Ilse does everything she can to change his mind ("Don't Do Sadness/Blue Wind").
 After affirming to Ilse that he truly wished he could go with her, Moritz refuses and Ilse leaves – distraught and upset.
 Realizing that Ilse was his last chance to escape the fate he's set out for himself, Moritz quickly changes his mind and calls after her, but it is too late – she is gone.
 Alone and believing that he has nowhere to turn, Moritz shoots himself.

 At Moritz's funeral, each of the children drops a flower into his grave as Melchior laments the passing of his friend while touching on the factors that led to his death, including the way his parents treated him ("Left Behind").

 Back at school, the schoolmaster and teacher feel the need to call attention away from Moritz, whose death was a direct result of their actions.
 They search through Moritz's belongings and find the essay on sex which Melchior wrote for him.
 They seize the opportunity to lay the blame of Moritz's death on Melchior, and although Melchior knows that he is not to blame, he knows there is nothing he can do to fight them and is expelled as a result ("Totally Fucked").

 Elsewhere that night, Hänschen meets up with his shy and delicate classmate Ernst.
 Ernst tells Hänschen about his plans to become a pastor after school, and Hänschen shares his pragmatic outlook on life.
 He is amazed with how Ernst has remained so innocent despite the horrible things happening around them.
 They kiss and Ernst reveals that he loves Hänschen. ("The Word of Your Body (Reprise)").